mcbridet/rising-sun/README.md

 # 🌄 Rising Sun
 ### A SunPCi (I) front-end for Linux

-Rising Sun is a Rust re-implementation and reverse engineering of the Sun (Oracle) SunPCi software for Solaris on SPARC architectures.
+Rising Sun is a re-implementation and reverse engineering of the Sun (Oracle) SunPCi software for Solaris on SPARC architectures.
 It provides a Linux kernel module and a Qt-based frontend for interfacing / interacting with the cards.

 #### Supported Cards
 - [SunPCi I](https://www.zx.net.nz/computers/sun/cards/pci/SunPCi/) (Codename Penguin) - P/N 375-0075, 375-0095.